 John Halushka, Ph.D.

 John Halushka is Assistant Professor of Justice Studies at San José State University.
 He received his Ph.D. in Sociology from New York University in 2017.
-His research focuses on mass incarceration, prisoner reentry, and social welfare policy.
-Utilizing qualitative research methods, his work documents the daily lives of returning citizens, focusing on their struggles to survive conditions of acute poverty and navigate criminal legal and social welfare bureaucracies.
+His research focuses on the intersection of prisoner reentry, urban poverty, and social welfare policy.
+Through ethnographic fieldwork and in-depth interviews, his work documents the daily lives of formerly incarcerated people.
+He focuses on returning citizens' struggles to survive conditions of severe deprivation and explores how they navigate state systems of criminal justice and social welfare.
 His work has appeared in Ethnography, Punishment and Society, Social Problems, and The Routledge Companion to Rehabilitative Work in Criminal Justice.

 Specialization and Research Interests

-Criminology, Law and Society, Poverty and Racial Inequality, Social Policy, and Non-Profit Organizations
+Critical Criminology, Law and Society, Poverty and Racial Inequality, Social Welfare Policy, and Qualitative Research Methods

 Halushka, John M. 2020.
 "The Runaround: Punishment, Welfare, and Poverty Survival After Prison. " Social Problems, 67(2): 233–250